MCherifiOSS/pubnative-android-library/README.md

 The `PubnativeAdModel` class comes with a default loading view that overlaps the entire current actvity view in order to have the easiest integration, however, you might want to create your own loading view while the click redirection is calculated.

-To do this, simply disabe the click loader an develop our own using the following line **before the onPubnativeAdModelClick method ends**
+To do this, simply disable the click loader an develop our own using the following line **before the onPubnativeAdModelClick method ends**

 ```java
 ad.setUseClickLoader(false);
 ```